-- It is one of the best materials for healing and aiding the female reproductive system and works closely with the heart chakra to heal and open channels in the heart
+- It is one of the best materials for aiding the female reproductive system and works closely with the heart chakra to heal and open channels in the heart

 - The stone is relatively heavy making it a great tool for kegels, strengthening, toning, and tightening the vagina

 - Nephrite Jade is a very hard, nonporous material making the egg difficult to crack and easy to clean

 - The energy of the Nephrite Jade Egg is gentle and nurturing unlike some other crystal eggs.
 You can wear the Jade Egg for longer periods of time

 The Nephrite Jade Egg is the best stone to use for Yoni practice.
 It is believed to bless whatever it comes in contact with.
 It facilitates grace, purity, compassion, and dreamwork and is a must have for serious spiritual aspirants and laypeople alike.
 It works to heal ailments with the liver, bladder, and spleen, and alleviates joint pain.
 It also is beneficial for the reproductive and endocrine system and is a cleansing stone balancing the Yoni’s Ph levels and works to maintain overall health.
 The Nephrite Jade Egg goes to work on her practitioner supporting happiness and harmony in work and relationships.
 It encourages abundance and draws the things you want into your life all while maintaining a calm, peaceful aura.